-We may enter into contracts in the normal course of business with clinical research organizations for clinical studies, with contract manufacturing organizations for clinical supplies, and with other vendors for pre-clinical studies, clinical studies, supplies and other services for our operating purposes.
+We may enter into contracts in the normal course of business with clinical research organizationsfor clinical trials, with contract manufacturing organizations for clinical supplies, and with other vendors for preclinical studies, supplies and other services for our operating purposes.
 These contracts generally provide for termination on notice.
-As of December 31, 2018 and 2017, there were no amounts accrued related to termination charges for minimum purchase volumes not being met.
+As of December 31, 2019 and 2018, there were no amounts accrued related to termination charges for minimum purchase volumes not being met.